Breeding, Newborn Care Tips

 Kitten or Puppy Born with Intestines Outside of Body

 When a kitten or puppy is born with intestines exposed, whether an omphalocele or gastroschisis, immediate surgery is necessary.
 If the pup or kitten is born at the veterinary hospital, there is a better chance of successful interventional surgery.
 However, despite the best efforts of the veterinary team, some newborns cannot or should not be saved.
 Surgery includes protecting the organs while transporting and preparing for surgery, keeping more intestines from pushing out of the abdominal cavity while handling, keeping the intestines sterile, and protected from damage, anesthesia of the newborn pup, enlarging the abdominal wall defect to reposition organs into the abdominal cavity, appropriate suture techniques, post op antibiotics, and post op pain medications.
 For most born at home, this cannot be accomplished.
-For some born by C-section, this can be accomplished with quick thinking veterinary team members, a skilled surgeon, owners willing to put forth the money and effort, no additional genetic disorders, and a lot of luck.
+For some kittens or puppies born by C-section, this can be accomplished with quick thinking veterinary team members, a skilled surgeon, owners willing to put forth the money and effort, no additional genetic disorders, and a lot of luck.

 Inguinal Hernias in Dogs and Other Dog Hernias

 Other hernias seen in humans and animals include inguinal hernias (in the groin region), diaphragmatic hernias, peritoneal-pericardia diaphragmatic hernias (PPHD), perineal hernias (next to the rectum in the intact male dogs) and traumatic hernias anywhere on the body cavity.
 Inguinal hernias are second to umbilical hernias in frequency.
 An open thoracic wall rarely occurs.
 In this case, the pup can rarely be saved as there is usually inadequate chest wall (ribs and skin) to close.
 Additionally, surgical intervention is too slow to keep the pup breathing during intervention.